D. J. Harper

-Damon "D.J."
-Harper (born September 21, 1989) is a gridiron football running back who is currently a free agent.
+Damon "D. J." Harper (born September 21, 1989) is an American former gridiron football running back.
 He played college football at Boise State University.

 High school career

 Harper was a two-sport letterman at Cypress Creek High School, lettering in football three times and track and field twice.
 He was a three-time unanimous first-team all-district (Cypress-Fairbanks Independent School District) pick, team captain twice and team MVP once.
 He was named Houston Chronicle Player of the Week, Texas High School Athlete of the Week and finalist for Houston Touchdown Club.
 As a senior, he rushed for 1,570 yards and 21 touchdowns on 212 carries with 18 receptions for 160 yards.
 He finished his high school career with 3,900 total yards.
 After high school, he attended Boise State on a football scholarship.

 College career

-Freshman Season
+Freshman season

 During Harper's freshman year on the Boise State team, he had the sixth-best rushing season by a freshman, and the fourth-best by a true freshman, with 376 yards and five touchdowns, despite missing the last two regular season games.
 He became the first Boise State true freshman since 1988 to rush for more than 100 yards in a game, when he gained 153 yards and a touchdown at Fresno State.
 He scored a touchdown for the team in their game against East Carolina at the Hawaii Bowl.
 He finished the year with 6 touchdowns, 376 rushing yards on 87 carries, all career highs.
 He also had 3 receptions for 13 yards.